---

 #### Deploy Frame Front-Running

 If a transaction uses a `deploy` frame, that frame executes before the sender is authenticated.
 An observer can front-run the same deterministic deployment and cause the `deploy` frame to fail because code is already present at `tx.sender`.
-Accordingly, initcode used with `deploy` frames must be safe to deploy by any party, and wallets should expect resubmission without the `deploy` frame once deployment has already occurred.
+Accordingly, the deploy frame's calldata (and any initcode it carries) must be safe to submit by any party, and wallets should expect resubmission without the `deploy` frame once deployment has already occurred.

 #### Explicit Sender State-Read Amplification